python/cpython/Doc/library/locale.rst

    Formats a number *val* according to the current :const:`LC_NUMERIC` setting.
    The format follows the conventions of the ``%`` operator.
 For floating point values, the decimal point is modified if appropriate.
-If *grouping* is true, also takes the grouping into account.
+If *grouping* is a truthy value, also takes the grouping into account.

-   If *monetary* is true, the conversion uses monetary thousands separator and grouping strings.
+   If *monetary* is a truthy value, the conversion uses monetary thousands separator and grouping strings.

    Processes formatting specifiers as in ``format % val``, but takes the current